emacsorphanage/helm-css-scss/README.md

 #### `helm-css-scss`

 Show all selectors and choose one of those and then move to where it is.
-This function show a few more options pressing `TAB` key when you choose a selector.
+This function shows a few more options pressing `TAB` key when you choose a selector.

-While you choosing any selector from selectors list up and down, synchronize your buffer's cursor position.
+While you are choosing any selector from selectors list up and down, synchronize your buffer's cursor position.
 You'll be like it.

 #### `helm-css-scss-insert-close-comment`